ExObsSim/ExoRad2-public/README.md

 Clone the directory using:

     git clone https://github.com/ExObsSim/ExoRad2-public

 Move into the `ExoRad2` folder.

-Then install
+ExoRad uses **Poetry** for dependency management and package installation.
+If you haven't installed Poetry yet, you can do so by running the following command:

-    pip install .
+    pip install poetry

+For more details, refer to the [official Poetry documentation](https://python-poetry.org/docs/#installation).

+Once Poetry is installed, you can proceed with installing ExoRad:

+    poetry install

 ## Run
 Once Exorad is installed in your system you can run it from console.